0xAgamy/arabic_tashkeel_transformer/README.md

 # Arabic Tashkeel Transformer
-PyTorch implementation of a character-level Seq2Seq Transformer for Arabic Tashkeel (diacritization).
+A character-level Transformer encoder-decoder that adds diacritical marks (تشكيل) to Arabic text, trained from scratch on Arabic EPUB books using PyTorch..

 ##  Features